AdamSchaible/MSU_Denver/CS 1050 Computer Science 1 (Spring 2017)/HW 6 SALARY PROJECT/README.md

 Example:

-java HeaterApplication.java
-javac HeaterApplication
+javac SalaryCalculator.java

-**PROBLEMS THAT NEED ADDRESSING:** These programs allow for users to enter in incorrect inputs, which would result in an unhandled exception.
-Having the program be resistant to these types of errors was not part of the requirements for this project.
+java SalaryCalculator

+**PROBLEMS THAT NEED ADDRESSING:**
+1) With no restrictions on total pay in the project requirements the total pay can easily exceed the maximum value of an integer.

+2) There are no safeguards that prevent the user from entering something other than an integer, which the entering of something other than an integer would generate an error and crash the program.

 **AUTHOR:** Adam Schaible